Svelte vs React for Solo Developers

 State management complexity.
 React's useEffect hook is the source of more bugs than any other frontend API I've used.
 Stale closures, infinite re-render loops, missing dependencies.
 Svelte's reactive declarations ($:) handle derived state without any of these pitfalls.

 Community and ecosystem.
-React has a 10x larger community.
-More component libraries, more Stack Overflow answers, more tutorials.
+React's reach dwarfs Svelte's by the public numbers.
+React carries 245,313 GitHub stars to Svelte's 86,659, and react pulled 129.3M npm downloads in the last week against svelte's 4.77M, roughly 27x.
+More downloads means more component libraries, more Stack Overflow answers, and more tutorials kept current.
 For a solo developer building something uncommon, React's ecosystem is a genuine advantage.

 When to Choose Svelte